ReliefApplications/ems-frontend/README.md

 - back-office, an application accessible to administrators
 - front-office, an application that would depend on the logged user
 - who-ems, a library shared by both other projects
+- web-element, an application to genereate the web components

 Every change made to the shared library will require a new build of the library, please refer to the commands section to see the command to execute.